-There is strong evidence that greater workplace flexibility is a key solution in addressing the leaky career pipeline of female talent, where women leave organisations long before reaching the ‘glass ceiling' .
+There is strong evidence that greater workplace flexibility is a key solution in addressing the ‘leaky career pipeline’ of female talent, where women leave organisations long before reaching the ‘glass ceiling' .
 This leaky pipeline is partly due to competing demands on employees’ time (for example, caring responsibilities) and work environments that do not accommodate the need for work-life balance.

 Similarly, flexible work can make the workplace more suited to disabled people.
 Workbridge, a New Zealand employment agency for disabled people, promotes workplace flexibility for this reason.
 Workplace flexibility enables people to work with hours and environments that are best suited to their abilities, enabling more effective work and longer tenure.

 Part-time work is considerably more likely to be taken up by females than males.
-This is likely due to social norms around women’s role as primary carers.
+This is likely due to social norms around women’s role as carers.

 Leave taken for caring responsibilities varies significantly by gender.
-As at 30 June 2017, there were 639 employees on parental leave (1.3% of the Public Service workforce) made up of 628 females and 11 males.
+As at 30 June 2018, there were 567 employees on parental leave (1.1% of the Public Service workforce) made up of 555 females and 12 males.

 Staff engagement is seen as important because the more engaged an employee is, the more likely they are to apply the extra ‘discretionary effort’ that leads to high performance.
-A number of studies provide evidence for this with findings of a positive relationship between staff engagement and organisational performance, in both the public and private sectors .
+A number of studies provide evidence for this, with findings of a positive relationship between staff engagement and organisational performance in both the public and private sectors .

 Agencies regularly survey their staff to gauge the level of engagement and where to focus to lift engagement.

-Information on department results from staff engagement surveys are collected as part of the HRC survey.
+Aggregate results from these staff engagement surveys are collected as part of the HRC data collection and these are published in the table below.
 The goal is to better understand how engagement results vary across agencies over time and how these results relate to improved departmental performance.

 Turnover measures the rate that staff change in an organisation.
 Turnover increases when departments are restructuring or merging and when significant change is occurring in the wider labour market.
 Some turnover is healthy as new staff bring fresh ideas and the employer has the opportunity to adapt to changing capability needs.
 However, turnover also comes at a cost: the loss of institutional knowledge; some short-term impact on productivity; recruitment and training costs for new staff.

 The visualisation below shows that unplanned turnover rates in the Public Service have been fairly stable in recent years.
 Unplanned turnover measures the rate that organisations lose permanent staff due to reasons the organisation has not planned for, such as resignations, retirements and dismissals.
-The 2017 figure is 11.5%, which is up by 0.4% from last year.
+The 2018 figure is 12.1%, which is up by 0.6% from last year.

 Cabrera, Elizabeth F. "Fixing the leaky pipeline: Five ways to retain female talent."
 People and Strategy 32.1 (2009): 40.
 More information is available in the Ministry for Women's Inspiring Action report (2014).